mimikim/seeyouspacecow-node/README.md

 ## Release Notes:

+- **v1.2.2** Portfolio filters stored in an array of objects and using a handlebars partial to generate the markup
 - **v1.2** Introducing a "Featured" portfolio item tag which will allow me to mark certain portfolio items at the top of the alphabetical list
 - **v1.1.4** Improved carousel in mobile, new sprite animations
 - **v1.1.2** Introducing new 404 error page, css print styles, updating package dependency versions, slightly refactored Grunt setup, misc cleanups